 3cr ARCH 350: Architecture of the Ancient World (au)

-3cr ARCH 351: Romanesque, Gothic, Renaissance (wi)
+3cr ARCH 351: Architecture of the Medieval & Early Modern World (wi)

 3cr ARCH 352: History of Modern Architecture (sp)

 Before graduation, students must also complete two Writing (W) courses for a minimum total of 10 credits, and 3 credits of Diversity (DIV) course(s).
 These courses may also count toward any other requirement, except the 5-credit English composition requirement.
 Students should complete some or all of these requirements prior to admission to the Architecture program.